burger icon

 Honestly, I was a crypto sceptic until last month.
 But now?
 If the network’s not slugged, it’s my go-to-at least until the next hiccup.
 Here’s what I learned from bouncing between payment methods:

 Dropped $50 in Bitcoin-ten minutes later, there it was.
 No questions asked.
 Network fees?
 Yep, those bite sometimes, but still beats playing twenty questions with your bank.
-Cards are quick - instant, in fact - unless your bank throws a hissy fit.
+Cards are quick - instant, in fact - unless your bank throws a hissy fit, which is happening more often than not lately.
 Neosurf?
 Completely under-the-radar.
 Never had a voucher knockback, but once lost the stub, never saw that $20 again!
 Yikes.
 That one still stings.

 How to do a crypto deposit: